fss5045/swen261webstore/docs/DesignDoc.md

 -Shopping Cart

 ### Definition of MVP
-> _Provide a simple description of the Minimum Viable Product._

 The MVP will have the following functionality: minimal authentucation for users (owner and custmoer and only usernames), customer functionality including viewing products, a shopping cart, and a checkout, inventory management, and data persistance.

 ### MVP Features
-> _Provide a list of top-level Epics and/or Stories of the MVP._

 -Inventory
   -Add
   -Remove